UofT-Course-Tools/spec/timetable-planner/README.md

 ![coursechosing](coursechosing.JPG)

-Once the user views the timetable:
+The user views the timetable:

 The timetable will display whether or not if the selected courses have a valid time, that is no conflict for all courses.